All Episodes

 God is great.

-That Tamarlan was a martyr now that he was in paradise, that Johar expected to join him there soon.
+That Johar expected to join him there soon.

-Abdul Hakim Mohammed says he drove to Florence, planning to open fire on the Army recruiting office.
+In a series of letters to the Memphis Commercial Appeal, an E.W.
+Scripps newspaper, Abdul Hakeem Muhammad says he drove to Florence, planning to open fire on the Army recruiting office.

-But we're now told by uh several law enforcement officials that just before this shooting happened, Mateen uh the the uh the man that the police say was the gunman called a 911 phone number in Florida and uh on once the operator answered, swore his allegiance to Al Baghdadi, the head of ISIS.
+But we're now told by several law enforcement officials that just before this shooting happened, Mateen, the man that the police say was the gunman, called a 911 phone number in Florida and on, once the operator answered, swore his allegiance to al-Baghdadi, the head of ISIS.

-The weekend stabbing of nine people at the Crossroad Center Mall in St. Cloud in the alleged attackers being identified by family members as to hear Adan of St. Cloud, a young Somali man.
+The weekend stabbing of nine people at the Crossroad Center Mall in St. Cloud, the alleged attacker is being identified by family members as Tahir Adan of St. Cloud, a young Somali man.

 ISIS says the man was a soldier for the Islamic State.